Brasov City Guide: top things to do & places to visit

 The church can be visited all year round but visiting hours depend on the season and church service.
 A ticket costs 20 Lei (approx. 4 Euro) and is worth it.
 If you’re lucky there might be an organ concert during your stay, but tickets must be bought in advance.

 Just like all medieval city squares Council Square was a place for public gatherings, trials and where capital punishment was carried out.
 The building in the middle called the Council House used to be the old town hall.
-It was was also known as the Trumpeter’s tower because a man used to go up the tower and sound the trumpet every hour on the dot so locals knew the time.

-Located in Schei neighbourhood where Orthodox Romanians lived, here you’ll find a huge collection of liturgical objects and old Orthodox frescos.
-And with a local guide you'll also hear stories about how the majority of Romanians lived under Saxon rule.
+This is the first stone-made Orthodox church in Brasov located in the Schei district where Orthodox Romanians lived.
+Here you’ll find a huge collection of liturgical objects and old Orthodox frescos.
+And with a local guide, you'll also hear stories about how the majority of Romanians lived under Saxon rule.

-On the outside the church has a stunning blend of architectural styles mixing Renaissance, Gothic and Baroque influences.
-Don’t skip the church’s annexes as they are also packed with important paintings, historical documents and unique hand-made souvenirs.
+On the outside the church has a stunning blend of architectural styles mixing Renaissance, Gothic, and Baroque influences.
+Don’t skip the church’s annexes as they are also packed with important paintings, historical documents, and unique hand-made souvenirs.

 Brasov Old Town back in the day with Catherine's Gate

-Like many settlements from medieval times in Romania, Brasov had a complex system of city defenses and they’re worth visiting!
-The Weavers’ Bastion is the most famous and well preserved with a unique architecture in Southeast Europe.
+Like many settlements from medieval times in Romania, Brasov had a complex system of city defenses from the 13th – 15th century - and they’re worth visiting!

-It started being used as a venue for opera and music concerts thanks to its impressive acoustics so check if anything’s on while you’re there!
-On any other day there's a small museum where for a small fee of 2 Euro you can find a model of Brasov Fortress with all its defence systems, old weapons and handmade products crafted by the city’s weavers – the ones who funded the bastion.
+On any other day, there's a small museum where for a small fee of 2 Euro you can find a model of Brasov Fortress with all its defence systems, old weapons, and handmade products crafted by the city’s weavers – the ones who funded the bastion.

 Another must-see fortification is the Graft Bastion built in the 16th century to allow soldiers to get from the White Tower (or Turnul Alb) into town.
 Though restored in 2004 the rifle holes are impeccably preserved.
-Another notable historical landmarks is the Blacksmith’s Bastion – and there are 5 more of these to see!

 Besides the defense bastions, Brasov was surrounded by towers and walls which are now very good reasons to go for a walk around in search of viewpoints.